litestar-org/litestar/docs/usage/16-caching.md

 - `RedisCacheBackend` uses [Redis](https://github.com/redis/redis-py) as the caching database.
 Under the hood it uses [redis-py asyncio](https://redis-py.readthedocs.io/en/stable/examples/asyncio_examples.html) to make sure requests are not blocked and [hiredis](https://github.com/redis/hiredis) to boost performance.
-Please note that Redis is an optional dependency so in order to use it you need to install Starlite with the `redis_cache_backend` extra, e.g.
+Please note that Redis is an optional dependency so in order to use it you need to install Starlite with the `redis` extra, e.g.
-`pip install starlite[redis_cache_backend]`.
+`pip install starlite[redis]`.
 Here is an example of how to configure Redis as the cache backend:

     ```python
     from starlite import CacheConfig